felixmulder/felixmulder.github.io/writing/2020-08-20-How-Stylish-Haskell-works.md

 published: true
 date: 2020-08-20
 summary: >
-  Stylish haskell is a code formatter for the Haskell language.
+  Stylish Haskell is a code formatter for the Haskell language.
 In this post, we'll go through how the application works and give you a glimpse of what it's like working with the codebase.
 ---